yuI4140/decode_utf8/README.md

 # decode_utf8
-a decoder of utf8 for C
+a decoder of UTF-8 to UTF-32